PricelessToolkit/ESPBell-MAX/README.md

 - Search for PubSubClient and press the install button.

-For board configuration, see the screenshot below
+For board configuration in IDE, see the screenshot below
 <details>
   <summary>Board config Screenshot</summary>
 <img src="https://raw.githubusercontent.com/PricelessToolkit/ESPBell-MAX/main/img/arduino.jpg"/>